-The Forecast.Solar can be used for free, but the resolution of the data used is more limited and thus, there are less details for this integration to work with.
+The Forecast.Solar public plan can be used for free, but the resolution of the data used is more limited and thus, there are less details for this integration to work with.

 If you like the Forecast.Solar service, or are interested in more frequent data updates (based on a higher data resolution), you could sign up for one of their plans.

-To enable the use of the API key with this integration, to Devices & Services and click “Configure” on the Forecast.Solar integration instance and enter the API key for your account.
+To enable the use of the API key with this integration, go to Devices & Services, click “Configure” on the Forecast.Solar integration instance and enter the API key for your account.

 The estimation can be tweaked and tuned to match your solar setup better.
-Many factors that can cause the estimations to be slightly off (but don’t forget, it will always remain a forecast based on, e.g., weather and historical data).
+There are many factors that can cause the estimations to be slightly off (but don’t forget, it will always remain a forecast based on, e.g., weather and historical data - not actual power produced).

 The damping factor allows you to adjust and “damp” the results of your solar predictions in the morning and evening a bit and is a great method to make results less optimistic and more tuned to your reality.

 The inverter size can be used in a situation where the maximum power of your inverter is lower than the total power of all your solar panels (as entered under “total modules power”) together.
 As a result, the forecast takes into account that the maximum solar power cannot exceed what your inverter can handle, giving you a more realistic forecast graph.